Alisam-alkhalil/CloudCVChallenge/README.md

 - **AWS Lambda**: Executes python functions triggered by API Gateway requests, interacting with DynamoDB to update the view count.
 - **Amazon DynamoDB**: A NoSQL database that stores the view count.
 - **Amazon Cognito**: Provides user authentication and authorisation limited to only query the view count on DynamoDB.
+- **GitHub Actions**: Automates deployments whenever changes are pushed to the repository after completing tests.

 ![System Architecture](./images/architecture.jpg)
 ---